MikkelKongsgaard/data_formats/NPRG036-T2G3-HW3/json /queries/readme.txt

 ### jq Queries for json

-1. query-1-1.jq: Retrieve the names of faculties where the canteen capacity is at least 80.
+1. query-1-1.jq: List all canteens and their menus and capacities.

-2. query-1-2.jq: Get the names of teachers in faculties with more than 400 students.
+2. query-1-2.jq: List all students and teachers full names

-3. query-1-3.jq: List all research project titles and descriptions in faculties with more than 40 teachers.
+3. query-1-3.jq: List all titles of research projects.

 4. query-1-4.jq: Count the total number of students across all faculties.